Ajanta Neog: Early life and education

-Ajanta Neog was born in Guwahati to the late Sasadhar Das and the late Rebati Das.
-Her mother Rebati Das, was a former Member of Assam Legislative Assembly for Jalukbari.
-She has secured her MA, LLB and LLM from Gauhati University, she is an alumna of Handique Girls College.
-After completing her degrees she practiced law as an advocate in Gauhati High Court for a few years.
+Ajanta Neog was born in Guwahati to late Sasadhar Das and late Rebati Das.
+Her mother Rebati Das, was a former Member of the Assam Legislative Assembly representing Jalukbari constituency.
+She completed MA, LLB and LLM from Gauhati University and is an alumna of Handique Girls College.
+After completing her education, she practised law as an advocate at Gauhati High Court for a few years.